smartdevicelink/sdl_evolution/proposals/xxxx-continous-integration.md

 * Proposal: [SDL-xxxx](xxxx-Configuration-Management.md)
 * Author: [Vadym Kushnirenko](https://github.com/vkushnirenko-luxoft)
 * Status: **Awaiting review**
-* Impacted Platforms: [Core/??]
+* Impacted Platforms: [Build/Test server]

 ## Introduction

-This proposal is about configuration management system for continuous building and testing code.
+This proposal is about providing a set of scripts to easy manage our build/test system.

 ## Motivation

-The development process should be open and transparent.
-Any person should be able to deploy it on his side, use it and propose recomendations about improvements.
+The building process should be transparent.
+Any person should be able to deploy build server on his side, use it and propose recomendations about improvements.
-Configuration must be saved into the file, be flexible and be applied in any moment from public resources.
+Build server configuration must be saved into files, be flexible and be applied in any moment from public resources.

 ## Proposed solution

+Key components of build system are:
+- jenkins master - it manages build/test processes,
+- jenkins slaves - servers which builds and tests,
+- artifactory - keeps archive with binaries and log files.
 The solution proposes to use docker containers for components deployment.
-For building and keeping artifacts we must use next tools:
 ### 1) Jenkins - continuous integration system.
 https://jenkins.io/
 Jenkins is the system for automation routine operations: